 Immediately upon starting my new position with Gong, I was asked to meet on-site with a prospect who was already well into a buying process with us.

 My new team was counting on me to move this deal across the finish line (or at least to a tangible next step).

 I felt as if I were a toddler dropped onto a running treadmill.

 Beads of sweat slid down my forehead on the car ride to their offices.

 It would be a huge deal (in terms of revenue and credibility) for our fast-growing startup.
-There was a lot at stake in getting this one closed, and my team was counting on me.
+There was a lot at stake, and my team was counting on me to close the deal.

 During the meeting, my level of confidence fluctuated sharply up and down.
 It was tough to read where we stood with these guys.